bobluppes/graaf/README.md

 <h1 align="center">Graaf Lib</h1>

 <p align="center">
-  Graaf is a general-purpose lightweight graph library implemented in C++.
+  Graaf is a general-purpose graph library implemented in C++.
 Graaf allows users to easily create, modify, and query graphs.
-It is well-suited for various graph-based applications, including social network analysis, CNNs, and more.
+It is designed as a lightweight alternative to Boost Graph.
 </p>

 <p align="center">